AustinHasten/PlexHolidays/README.md

+#Currently undergoing a rewrite.
+Plex has changed the default movie agent and TheTVDB has changed their API to a subscription model, so I am looking into adapting to these changes.

 Automatically find holiday movies/episodes on a Plex server and add them to a playlist.
 Searches the Plex title, Plex plot, and IMDb keywords for each movie/episode for a keyword.